 Can stem cells help improve heart muscle in patients with congestive heart failure?

+The use of stem cells in the treatment of heart failure cases is currently being investigated.
 Cardiovascular disease is the # 1 killer in the United States accounting for one third of all deaths.
 Heart disease kills more people than cancer, HIV, diabetes or trauma.
 Many advances in medical and surgical treatment of heart disease have contributed to a growing number of patients in their 70s and 80s with congestive heart failure.
 An estimated 1% of the Western world has congestive heart failure, including over 5 million Americans with an additional 550,000 new cases each year.
 Patients with advanced heart failure who require hospitalization, have a 50% mortality within the first five years.

 In addition, current medical treatment of patients with congestive heart failure include proven beneficial medicine such as beta-blockers, ACE inhibitors, angiotensin II receptor blockers, angiotensin II receptor blocker Neprilysin inhibitors and diuretics.
-When appropriate, resynchronization of the right and left ventricles can be accomplished with special types of pacemaker.
+When appropriate, resynchronization of the right and left ventricles can be accomplished with special types of pacemaker and can be combined with a defibrillator (BiV-ICD).
 However, even after following all of these guideline proven therapies, some patients still run out of options and continue to have severe and debilitating congestive heart failure.
-Heart transplant is a last resort for end stage heart disease.
-There is a very low number of donor hearts and transplant programs have very restricted eligibility criteria leaving a large number patients with very few options.
+Below is an example of a patient with severe heart failure symptoms despite having normal coronaries and a BiV-ICD.

 There are reasons to believe that regenerative therapy could really help patients with congestive heart failure.
 Multi-potent cardiac stem cells exist in the heart and participate in the normal turnover of heart muscle cells and small blood vessels.
 A heart attack kills heart muscle which is made of millions of heart cells.
 The question is: Would regenerative therapy be able to replace those heart cells or cardiac myocytes?